Spin-lattice couplings in $3d$ ferromagnets: analysis from first-principles: THEORY

 \subsubsection{Determination by fitting}

-Recent works on the spin-lattice dynamics are based on a \textit{fixed} dependence of the exchange interactions with inter-atomic distances $r_{ij}$ in their equilibrium positions, $J_{ij}({r}_{ij})$ \cite{Assmann2019,Strungaru2021,Nieves2021,Zhou2020,Nikolov2021,Patra2023,Korniienko2024}, specially since the investigations by Ma \textit{et al.} \cite{Ma2008,Ma2012}.
+Recent works on the spin-lattice dynamics are based on a scalar dependence of the exchange interactions with inter-atomic distances $r_{ij}$ in their equilibrium positions, $J_{ij}({r}_{ij})$ \cite{Assmann2019,Strungaru2021,Nieves2021,Zhou2020,Nikolov2021,Patra2023,Korniienko2024}, specially since the investigations by Ma \textit{et al.} \cite{Ma2008,Ma2012}.
 The commonly used fitting functions are assumed to have a shape based either on the Bethe-Slater curve \cite{Yosida1996} or present an oscillatory behavior (which reproduces the Ruderman-Kittel-Kasuya-Yosida \cite{Scheie2022} (RKKY)-like nature), with an exponential decay \cite{Assmann2019}.
-However, despite the obvious computational efficiency, these approximations account for a long-range nature of the exchange function in a crystal lattice (relatively to the length of realistic displacements $u_k^{\mu}$) to calculate the change in $J_{ij}$ due to small perturbations $u_k^{\mu}$, assuming that all neighbors interactions will vary in the same way -- premises which are not necessarily true.
+However, despite the obvious computational efficiency, these approximations account for a long-range nature of the exchange function in a crystal lattice (relatively to the length of realistic displacements $u_k^{\mu}$) to calculate the change in $J_{ij}$ due to small perturbations $u_k^{\mu}$, assuming that all neighbors interactions will vary in the same way.